Designing Privacy-aware Internet of Things Applications: Related Work

 Building on the ideas of engineering privacy by architecture vs. privacy-by-policy presented by Spiekerman and Cranor \cite{Spiekermann2009}, Hoepman \cite{Hoepmanraey} proposes an approach that identifies eight specific privacy design strategies: minimise, hide, separate, aggregate, inform, control, enforce, and demonstrate.
 This is in contrast to other approaches that we considered.
+In a similar vein, Singh et al. \cite{Singh2016a} have proposed 20 security consideration (somewhat similar to guidelines) for IoT, namely, (1) secure communications, (2) access controls for IoT-cloud, (3) identifying sensitive data, (4) cloud architectures: public, private, or hybrid?, (5) in-cloud data protection, (6) in-cloud data sharing, (7) encryption by \textit{`things'}, (8) data combination, (9) identifying \textit{`things'}, (10) identifying the provider, (11) increase in load, (12) logging at large scale, (13) malicious 'things'-protection of provider, (14) malicious 'things'-protection of others, (15) certification of cloud service providers, (16) trustworthiness of cloud services, (17) demonstrating compliance using audit, (18) responsibility for composite services, (19) compliance with data location regulations, and (20) impact of cloud decentralization on security.

-In a similar vein, LINDDUN \cite{LINDDUN} is a privacy threat analysis framework that uses data flow diagrams (DFD) to identify privacy threats.
+\textbf{Frameworks:} LINDDUN \cite{LINDDUN} is a privacy threat analysis framework that uses data flow diagrams (DFD) to identify privacy threats.
 LINDDUN focuses on eliminating set of pre-identified privacy threats using a systematic review of data flow diagrams.
 It consists of six specific methodological steps: (1) define the DFD, (2) map privacy threats to DFD elements, (3) identify threat scenarios, (4) prioritize threats, (5) elicit mitigation strategies, and (6) select corresponding privacy enhancing technologies.
 However, both LINDDUN and Hoepman's framework are not aimed at the IoT domain.
 Further, they not prescriptive enough in guiding software engineers.
+Bellotti and Sellen \cite{Bellotti1993} have proposed a framework for design for privacy in ubiquitous computing environments.
+They argue that systems must be explicitly designed to provide feedback and control about (1) capture [when and what information collected], (2) construction [what happens to information], (3) accessibility [which people and what software have access to information], and (4) purposes [why data is being collected].
+They also propose eleven criteria to evaluate a given design, namely, (1) trustworthiness, (2) appropriate timing, (3) perceptibility, (4) unobtrusiveness, (5) minimal intrusiveness, (6) fail-safety, (7) flexibility, (8) low effort, (9) meaningfulness, (10) learnability, (11) low cost.
+In contrast, the STRIDE \cite{Stride} framework was developed to help software engineers consider security threats, is an example framework that has been successfully used to build secure software systems by industry.
+It suggests six different threat categories: (1) spoofing of user identity, (2) tampering, (3) repudiation, (4) information disclosure (privacy breach or data leak), (5) denial of service, and (6) elevation of privilege.
+However, its focus is mostly on security than privacy concerns.